TrueBlocks/trueblocks-docs/content/data-model/chainstate.md

 | compressedResult | the compressed version of the result of the call to the contract                | string    |
 | deployed         | the block number at which this smart contract was deployed (if a smart contact) | blknum    |

-## TokenBalanceRecord
+## TokenBalance

 The data model displays the token balance records for the `chifra tokens` tool.

-The following commands produce and manage tokenbalancerecords:
+The following commands produce and manage tokenbalances:

 | Tools                                                 |                                                                       |
 | ----------------------------------------------------- | --------------------------------------------------------------------- |
 | [chifra tokens](/docs/chifra/accounts/#chifra-tokens) | retrieve token balance(s) for one or more addresses at given block(s) |

-Tokenbalancerecord data is made of the following data fields:
+Tokenbalance data is made of the following data fields:

 | Field      | Description                                                  | Type    |
 | ---------- | ------------------------------------------------------------ | ------- |